Composite data handling

 Name Type Description

-length Integer 8-64 bits Length of the variadic-length data.
+length Integer 8-64 bits Length of payload.

 Custom composites